 Need to talk?
 Call our support line, free from landlines or mobiles.

 0808 801 0331

 10am-9pm Mondays to Thursdays & 10am-6pm on Fridays

 NAPAC’s series of six booklets for survivors and those who support them are free to download

 Support Groups for Survivors of Child Abuse

-The other group will start in central Nottingham on 16 September 2019 and will run every Monday evening from 6.00 p.m. to 8.30 p.m. for twelve weekly sessions.
+We currently are able to offer places on a support group in central Nottingham, starting on 16 September 2019 and running every Monday from 6.00pm to 8.30 pm for twelve weekly sessions.

-The groups are suitable for survivors of any type of childhood abuse.
+The group is suitable for survivors of any type of childhood abuse.

 What can you expect from participating in one of our Support Groups?